nikushi/minipack/README.md

 end
 ```

-Then you can resolve paths with view helpers by passing `manifest:` option.
+Then you can resolve a path with view helpers by passing `manifest:` option.

 ```
 # This resolves a path by shop's manifest json.